 RED HORSE Airmen execute troop training projects both locally at Nellis Air Force Base as well as other installations worldwide to test their wartime logistics capabilities and to refine their construction skills.
 The unit possesses the cradle-to-grave design-build capabilities to include site assessment, design, planning, procurement, and construction for both vertical and horizontal requirements.
 Typical vertical projects include K-Spans, pre-engineered buildings, and concrete masonry block buildings used for various mission purposes, from administrative buildings to aircraft hangars.
 Specific horizontal requirements include heavy earthwork, construction, and major repair of concrete and asphalt pavements.
 The 820 RHS also maintains specials capabilities to execute quarry operations and explosive demolition, water-well drilling, concrete batch plant operations, and asphalt batch plant operations.

-The 820th RHS provides rapid response to continuing missions and emerging threats that arise around the globe.
-Combatant Commanders expect RED HORSE to provide expedient engineering, airfield and facility capability assessments, and repairs to damaged infrastructure.
-This type of mobility and flexibility allows for follow-on forces and materiel resources to establish airfield contingency operations and force bed-down anywhere, any time.
-This is what makes the 820th RHS unit the premier military construction force of choice.
+The 820 RHS provides a rapid response force to meet emerging missions and threats that arise around the globe.
+Combatant commanders expect RED HORSE to provide expedient engineering, airfield and facility assessments, and repairs to damaged infrastructure.
+The CAN DO, WILL DO, HAVE DONE mentality, flexibility, mobility, and capabilities of RED HORSE allow for follow-on forces and materiel resources to conduct contingency operations and enable the Air Force’s mission--anytime, anywhere…